National Foundation Day (Japan): Kigensetsu

 The origin of National Foundation Day is New Year's Day in the traditional lunisolar calendar.
 On that day, the foundation of Japan by the legendary Emperor Jimmu was celebrated based on the Nihon Shoki, which states that Emperor Jimmu ascended to the throne on the first day of the first month.
 There is, however, no compelling historical evidence that the legendary Emperor Jimmu actually existed.
 Emperor Kinmei (539–571) is the earliest generally agreed upon historical ruler of Japan.
 During the Kofun period (300–538), Yamato was the first central government of the unified state in the Kinai region of central Japan.
 The first historical records did not appear until the 8th century, with the Kojiki and Nihon Shoki.
+The year of 660 BC was deliberately chosen because it was meant to align with the beginning of a 1,260-year cicle, or 21 sexagenary cycles.

 In the Meiji era, the government of Meiji Japan designated the day as a national holiday as part of the modernization of Japan under the Meiji Restoration.
 Under the bakufu, people in Japan worshiped the emperors as living gods, but regional loyalties were just as strong as national loyalties, with most people feeling an equal or a stronger loyalty to the daimyō ("lord") ruling their province as they did to the shōgun who ruled from distant Edo, let alone the emperor who reigned in the equally distant city of Kyoto.
 Moreover, Shintoism has a number of deities, and until the Meiji Restoration, the emperors were just one of many Shinto gods, and usually not the most important.
 During the Meiji era, the government went out of its way to promote the imperial cult of emperor-worship as a way of ensuring that loyalty to the national government in Tokyo would outweigh regional loyalties.
-Moreover, the process of modernization in Meiji era Japan was intended to ensure that Japan adopted Western technology, science and models of social organization, not the values of the West; it was a fear of the government that the Japanese people might embrace Western values like democracy and individualism.
+Moreover, the process of modernization in Meiji era Japan was intended to ensure that Japan adopted Western technology, science and models of social organization, but not the values of the West; it was a fear of the government that the Japanese people might embrace Western values like democracy and individualism.
 This led the government to insist that all Japanese should hold the same values, with any heterodoxy viewed as a threat to the kokutai.
 The American historian Carol Gluck noted that for the Japanese state in the Meiji era, "social conformity" was the highest value, with dissent considered a major threat to the kokutai.